davidpal3c/davidpal3c/README.md

 - 🏗️ Designing a **platform-first homelab** to develop real infrastructure and operational skills
 - ⚙️ Exploring **Linux, storage architecture, container orchestration, and observability**
-- 📡 Building **AlethosAPI**, a workload used to validate platform decisions
+- 📡 Building **Aluna-Access**, a lightweight API access and monetization layer for modern APIs.
+Also a workload used to validate platform decisions.
 - 🔍 Focusing on **deployment, failure handling, and system reliability**

 ---